 Specific streets are designated in the Master Plans as on-street bicycle routes.
 In Fort Collins, the current Bicycle Master Plan further designates a system of "low stress" bike routes.
-Bike These routes are typically on streets with lower traffic volumes and speeds, wide outside lanes, and minimal stop signs, stop lights, curb cuts, driveways, and interference with turning traffic.
+Bike routes are typically on streets with lower traffic volumes and speeds.
 Streets designated as on-street bicycle routes shall be designed with additional width for bike lanes.
 In Fort Collins, arterial roadways include protected bike lanes as a standard.
-Some streets within new developments or redevelopments must also contain additional roadway width for bike lanes.
-See, in accordance with Figures 7-1F through 7-13F and 7-1L through 7-11L.
+Some streets within new developments or re-developments must also contain additional roadway width for bike lanes.
+See Figures 7-1F through 7-13F and 7-1L through 7-11L.